idaholab/moose/modules/electromagnetics/doc/content/modules/electromagnetics/sqa/electromagnetics_sdd.md

 parallel calculations on the objects created and stored within the warehouses.

-MOOSE's pluggable systems are documented on [MOOSE website](https://mooseframework.inl.gov), and those for the {{app}} application are on this webpage, accessible through the high-level system links above.
+MOOSE's pluggable systems are documented on [MOOSE website](https://mooseframework.inl.gov), and those for the Electromagnetics module are on this webpage, accessible through the high-level system links above.
 Each of these systems has a set of defined polymorphic interfaces and are designed to accomplish a specific task within the simulation.
 The design of these systems is fluid and is managed through agile methods and ticket request system either on GitHub (for MOOSE) or on the defined software repository